 At this stage, my work was the only area of my life that was consistent each day.
-It was the highlight of my day and, looking back, some of my best memories in Madrid were made there.
-I looked at each day in the classroom as my opportunity to channel my inner Tata, which gave me the strength that I needed to get past the sadness and get on the path to feeling normal again.
+It was the highlight of my day and, looking back, some of my best memories in Madrid were made at my workspace.
+I looked at each day in the classroom as my opportunity to channel my inner Tata, which gave me the strength that I needed to move past the sadness and return to the path to feeling semi-normal again.

 A New Normal

 I couldn’t talk about Tata or what I was feeling in my heart because it was too painful to bring up memories while I was so far from home.
 Instead, I built intricate walls for protection.
 I didn’t realize the walls were as strong and high as they were until they caused problems in my social life.

 I lost two friends because of my behavior and realized at that point that I needed to make a change.
 A bit thereafter, my social life started to come back to a state of normalcy.
 I began to open up more and the walls slowly came tumbling down.